Nouuu/Clean-Code-OCR/README.md

 The fourth line is blank.

 Each entry or **code** created has 9 digits, each ranging from 0 to 9.
-A typical file can contains up to 100 entries.
+A typical file can contain up to 100 entries.

 Write a program that takes this file as input and manages to parse the codes contained.